 We do not include “fish bowls” in this article.
 A small aquarium is likely to be cheaper than a bowl and can be equipped with the fundamentals that are essential for successful fish keeping.

 If you decide on a smaller tank, you will have to accept the limitations regarding the type of set up, as well as the fish that can be kept.
 Potential problems that are specific to small aquariums are also something that may challenge the health of the tank.

 The limits are with fish in size, type, and number.
 Small tanks are not ideally suited for use as a community tank.
 Fish are territorial and have different requirements that often can not be combined in a small environment.

-Some fish that are recommended for the smaller tank are mollies, platies, tetras, guppies, danios etc.
+Some fish recommended for smaller aquariums include mollies, platies, tetras, guppies, danios etc.

 The most important factor to be considered when buying a small tank is its water surface area.
 This is where oxygen enters the water through ‘surface gas exchange’.
 The surface should be agitated, which is easily done with the water return from a small power or corner filter.

 It is recommended to change about 10 – 20% of the water weekly rather then relying on larger water changes less frequently.
 During these weekly changes you should vacuum the gravel in sections, rotating to a different area each week.

 Temperature fluctuations are inevitable.
 During colder seasons a heater will easily maintain the desired temperature.
 In hot summer months however things can get a little trickier.
 Although it only rarely happens that the temperatures will exceed what a tropical fish can tolerate, there is little that can be down to lower temps consistently and reliably other then moving the tank to a cooler room.
 Some people recommend placing some ice cubes in a sealed plastic bag and floating them on the water surface.
 Ice cubes however are not an efficient or reliable way of lower the temperature.